The-Marcy-Lab-School/marcy-curriculum-docs/mod-5-servers/5-middleware-static-assets.md

 app.get('/', serveIndexHTML);
 ```

+> **Why an absolute path?** `__dirname` is a Node variable that holds the absolute path of the directory containing the current file.
+A bare relative path like `'../frontend'` is resolved from the process's working directory, which can vary depending on which directory you start the server from.
+Using `__dirname` with `path.join()` produces a path that works no matter where the server is started from.

 This code serves the `index.html` file, but that file also needs access to `/src/main.js` and `/src/style.css`.
 Open the Console in your browser and you can see that those files are not being found.

 So, we need two more controllers: